klencopic/sis-3-frameworks/Tutorials/00_Back-end.md

 ## MySQL

 At this stage of the Lab Sessions, I assume that you already have experience with MySQL and phpMyAdmin.
 Therefore, we'll skip that part and empower you to create your own data models.
-You can access this databease through phpmyadmin: http://88.200.63.148/phpmyadmin.
-To login use

-USER_NAME: studenti
-PASSWORD: 12345678

-We will construct our own CRUD operations using Node.js and Express.js.
+Since the objective of this tutorial series is to replicate the functionality of your existing ***CodeIgniter project***, we will connect to your pre-existing database.
+However, we will construct our own CRUD operations using Node.js and Express.js.

 ## NodeJS